LorenFrankLab/trodes_to_nwb/README.md

     (*Note: By default, Trodes saves video-related files (`.h264`, `videoPositionTracking`, `cameraHWSync`) slightly different from this format as `{date}_{animal}_{epoch}_{tag}.{camera number}.{extension}`.
 This is accepted by this conversion package, and used to match camera to position tracking in epochs with mulitple cameras*)

 2. Create a metadata yaml file for each recording session.
-See this [example metadata yaml file](src/trodes_to_nwb/tests/test_data/20230622_sample_metadata.yml).
-We recommend using the [NWB YAML Creator](https://lorenfranklab.github.io/rec_to_nwb_yaml_creator/) to create the metadata yaml file in the correct format.
+We **HIGHLY** recommend using the [NWB YAML Creator](https://lorenfranklab.github.io/rec_to_nwb_yaml_creator/) to create the metadata yaml file to ensure compatability and correct format.
+You can also see this [example metadata yaml file](src/trodes_to_nwb/tests/test_data/20230622_sample_metadata.yml).

     The metadata yaml file should be named `{date}_{animal}.metadata.yml` where date is in the `YYYYMMDD` format and placed in the same directory as the `.rec` files.